-The removal of the patient-end support services for midwives may mean that obtaining specialist advice for patients is instead sought through a regular consultations.
+The removal of the patient-end support services for nurse practitioners may mean that obtaining specialist advice for patients is instead sought through a regular consultations.
+Nurse Practitioners who also qualify as mental health workers for Medicare may also consider case conferencing, noting MBS items that recognise allied health participation were implemented in November 2021.